 Property Data

-Retrieve data for over 140 million properties in the United States, covering nearly all residential and commercial properties in the country:
+Retrieve data for over 140 million properties in the United States, covering most residential and commercial properties in the country:

 Property Valuation

-Retrieve real-time property value and rent estimates for nearly all residential and commercial properties in the United States:
+Retrieve real-time property value and rent estimates for most residential and commercial properties in the US:

 Property Listings

-Search for and retrieve active sale and rental listings in any market in the United States:
+Search for and retrieve active and historical sale and rental listings nationwide in the United States:

 Market Data

-Retrieve aggregate rental data, statistics, and historical trends for any zip code in the United States:
+Retrieve aggregate rental data, statistics, and historical trends for most zip codes in the United States:

 Getting Started